PhilipQuirke/verified_transformers/hugging_models.md

 # HuggingFace resources
-The HuggingFace website https://huggingface.co/PhilipQuirke/VerifiedArithmetic holds the output generated for several experiments.
+The HuggingFace website https://huggingface.co/PhilipQuirke/VerifiedArithmetic holds the output generated for experiments on ~14 models.
 ## Training Resources
 For each model the 'VerifiedArithmeticTrain' Colab notebook generates two files:
 - A "XXXXXX.pth" file containing the model weights